proxmox/proxmox-backup/docs/user-management.rst

 WebAuthn
 ^^^^^^^^

-For WebAuthn to work you need to have two things:
+For WebAuthn to work, you need to have two things:

 * a trusted HTTPS certificate (for example, by using `Let's Encrypt
   <https://pbs.proxmox.com/wiki/index.php/HTTPS_Certificate_Configuration>`_)